Automated License Plate Reader (ALPR) Pilot Program

 Is an alert alone sufficient for an officer to stop the vehicle?

-No, per policy, the deputy must verify the vehicle plate in the alert is the correct vehicle plate and they must also verify the vehicle is still wanted through dispatch or utilizing their MDT.
+No, per policy, the deputy must verify the vehicle plate in the alert is the correct vehicle plate and they must also verify the vehicle is still wanted through dispatch or by utilizing their Mobile Dispatch Terminal (MDT).
 Only after verification should a deputy initiate an enforcement stop.

 Stationary ALPRs are a force multiplier for the Sheriff’s Office.
 They provide 24-hour coverage for multiple areas of the City, especially the entry and exit points.
 The Sheriff’s Office has one mobile APLR and it is in service only part of the day.
 The stationary ALPRs will provide the City with greater coverage.